 Our Partnership Program creates meaningful connections between Chicago schools and community organizations.
 Schools, sometimes unable to meet the full range of student needs, are paired with community organizations that can address those needs with a rich diversity of support resources.

-In the 2020-21 school year, CIS of Chicago will link whole-school supports to 175 Chicago public schools through a network of community partners.
+In the 2021-22 school year, CIS of Chicago will link whole-school supports to 175 Chicago Public Schools through a network of community partners.
 These partners include nonprofits, corporations, individuals, and government agencies.

 At the beginning of the school year, our School Partnership Specialists work with school leaders, like principals and guidance counselors, to understand the types of supports their students need.
 They work together to set eight priorities to focus on addressing through community partnerships and establish goals for the academic year.
 Our School Partnership Specialists also consider the makeup of the school, as well as the school’s mission and initiatives, when setting priorities to guide program connections.